projecthorus/chasemapper/README.md

  * Load up FoxtrotGPS, and pan around the area you are intersted in caching.
 Pick the map layer you want, right-click on the map, and choose 'Map download'.
 You can then select how many zoom levels you want to cache, and start it downloading (this may take a while!)
  * Once you have a set of folders within your `~/Maps` cache directory, you can startup Chasemapper and start using them!
 Tiles will be served up as they become available.

-### Option 2 - MapTilesDownloader
-[MapTilesDownloader](https://github.com/Moll1989/MapTilesDownloader) can be setup on your RPi, allowing access via a web browser to select tile regions.
-Colin Moll's fork (linked above) includes a systemd service for starting this on boot.

-Note that a number of options in this fork are hard-coded, e.g. the [TCP port](https://github.com/Moll1989/MapTilesDownloader/blob/master/src/server.py#L227) it listens on, and the [list of map tiles](https://github.com/Moll1989/MapTilesDownloader/blob/master/src/UI/main.js#L13).

-This option still needs some work to be usable, as it won't write directly into the `~/Maps/` directory.

 ## Running as a Systemd Service
 Chasemapper can be operated in a 'continuous' mode, running as a systemd service.
 I use this in my chase car so that I can power up my car Raspberry Pi, and have services like auto_rx and chasemapper running immediately.